awsdocs/elb-application-load-balancers-user-guide/doc_source/target-group-health-checks.md

 ## Health Check Reason Codes<a name="target-health-reason-codes"></a>

 If the status of a target is any value other than `Healthy`, the API returns a reason code and a description of the issue, and the console displays the same description in a tooltip\.
-Note that reason codes that begin with `Elb` originate on the load balancer side and reason codes that begin with `Target` originate on the target side\.
+Reason codes that begin with `Elb` originate on the load balancer side and reason codes that begin with `Target` originate on the target side\.

 | Reason code | Description |